One Of The Oldest Cities In England

 Apart from calling on its men to fight for the country, World War One had very little affect on Exeter.
 It was World War Two when war came to Exeter.
 German planes blitzed the city and destroyed many of the historical sites.
 Exeter today has developed into a modern day city, with all major road, rail and air links.
 It is the capital of the county of Devon, with a university, county hospital, county halls, communications and culture centres.

-Whatever your budget, whatever the occasion - you'll find most of what Accommodation Exeter has to offer right here from Hotels to Guest Houses....
+Whatever your budget, whatever the occasion - you'll find some great Accommodation deals in Exeter from Hotels to Guest Houses....

 Shops to satisfy everybody's taste from luxury to quirky - The City is becoming the region's favourite with ongoing developments that's attracting the very best in retail....